$0.00 0

 Rafael Palmeiro

-Palmeiro is one of only seven players in history with over 3,000 career hits and 500 career home runs.
+Palmeiro is one of only seven players with over 3,000 career hits and 500 career home runs.
 He did it while only being an All-Star four times and winning two Silver Sluggers.
 Where some players on the ballot were all peak value, Raffy was very good for a long time.

 Unfortunately for Palmeiro, he’s probably most known for finger-wagging while testifying before Congress on steroid use in baseball, then getting busted shortly thereafter for a failed test.
 Palmeiro lasted only 4 years on the BBWAA ballot before dropping off, peaking at 12.6% of the vote.